S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-value">Value</dt>
 <dd>The importance, worth or usefulness of something in relation to a driver.
-Also "a principle of some significance that guides behavior" (mostly used as plural, "values", or "organizational values").</dd>
+Also "a valued principle that guides behavior" (mostly used as plural, "values", or "organizational values").</dd>

 <dt id="entry-values">Values</dt>